-I love dishes that use a lot of onions, but I hate the smell that lingers on my hands after cutting them.
+I love dishes that use a lot of onions, but I hate when my hands smell like onions even days later.
 A couple of months ago, I had to chop a bunch of onions for a dish I took to the church potluck.
 I prayed for no one to sit near me at Mass because the smell was so strong!
 I know lots of women swear by the stainless steel trick (rubbing your hands on a piece of stainless steel under running water), but that doesn’t work for me.
-So, for the rest of you out there with super dry skin, here are some tips to get rid of the onion smell on hands.
+So, for the rest of you out there with super dry skin, here are some tips to get rid of the onion smell on your hands.

 Before you try these tips, you may want to try the stainless steel trick, as that seems to work for many people.
-Just rub your hands along your faucet after washing them.
+Just rub your hands along your faucet or a stainless steel spoon after washing them.
 If that doesn’t work, start with these tips!

-1. Try Salt to Remove Onion Smell on Hands
+1. Try Salt to Remove the Onion Smell

 Get your hands wet, and have someone sprinkle lots of salt into your palms.
 Coarse salt, such as kosher salt, seems to work best.
 Rub the salt all over your hands and let it rest for a minute or two, then rinse the salt away.
 This works best for me because it sloughs off some of the dead skin cells from my extra dry skin.
 You could even try a salt scrub (like our lime salt scrub) to make your hands smell amazing and feel super soft!

 Do you remember to clean under your nails after chopping pungent veggies?
 I was forgetting it nearly every time.
 Grab a nailbrush and suds it up with plain dish detergent.
 Scrub underneath your nails and rinse with cold water.
 If dish detergent isn’t strong enough, try laundry detergent instead.
 (I know it’s weird, but you won’t be doing it that often.)

 3. Wash with Lemon Juice to Remove the Onion Smell from Your Hands